Chief Warrant Officer Russell T. Crawford (c. 1904–1945)

 Age

-Curiously, although Crawford seems to have been born around 1904 (likely December 31, 1904), the report of interment at Jefferson Barracks National Cemetery gave his date of birth as December 31, 1899, suggesting that was the date of birth listed in his military records.
+Although Crawford seems to have been born around 1904 (likely December 31, 1904), the report of interment at Jefferson Barracks National Cemetery and his I.D.P.F. gave his date of birth as December 31, 1899, suggesting that was the date of birth listed in his military records.
 Indeed, the hospital admission card filled out under his service number (as a formality even though he was killed instantly in the crash) listed his age as 46 at the time of his death.
 Crawford’s mother appears to have been still in Lexington, Virginia—and without children—in 1900.
 It is likely that Crawford added five years to his real date of birth in order to enlist underage.

 Brother